What is autism?

 How is autism diagnosed?

-Fortunately, the way autism is diagnosed has changed and improved over the last 80 years.
+Fortunately, the way autism is assessed has changed and improved over the last 80 years.

-We now recognise a wider range of signs and characteristics as forming part of the autism spectrum.
+We now recognise a wider range of characteristics as forming part of the autism spectrum.

-As awareness increases, parents and professionals are getting better at identifying early signs of autism and are more likely to seek an autism assessment.
+As awareness increases, parents and professionals are getting better at identifying early characteristics of autism and are more likely to seek an autism assessment.

-This explains why people think autism is more prevalent today than it was ten or twenty years ago.
+This contributes to the explanation as to why people think autism is more prevalent today than it was ten or twenty years ago.

 For more information about diagnosis go to our How to get an autism diagnosis page.

-Do people with autism all look and act the same?
+Do autistic people all look and act the same?

 Research completed as far back as the 1940s revealed that autism is a spectrum of behaviours and skills.